thsant/wgisd/README.md

 * In February, 2021, F. Khoroshevsky and S. Khoroshevsky provided the first extension: the berries ("dot") annotations.

-* In April, 2021, Cheng Deng (School of Computer Science, Sichuan University, Chengdu, China) provided point annotations for berries.
+* In April, 2021, Cheng Deng provided point annotations for berries.
 T. Santos converted Deng's XML files to easier-to-load text files now available in `contrib/berries` directory.

 In case of further updates, releases will be properly tagged at GitHub.